 Clear Lens Replacement has been performed extensively in Europe for years with excellent results.
 The number of CLR procedures performed in the United States has dramatically increased in the last few years due to the elevated interest in vision correction procedures.

 The only way to find out which procedure would be best for you is to come in for a FREE CLR Screening with one of our experienced physicians who will carefully analyze your eyes and determine the best option for you.
 Or call 1-866-865-2020 and ask for a FREE Clear Lens Replacement screening appointment.

 Have you been told you are not a candidate for LASIK due to the shape of your cornea or due to a high level of nearsightedness?
 Implantable Collamer Lenses (ICL) or phakic intraocular lenses may be an option.
 This lens is placed inside the eye in front of the natural lens, behind the iris, thereby allowing you to retain the ability to focus for near activities.
 ICL can be a great option for patients that are highly dependent on their glasses and who otherwise thought they were not able to have vision correction surgery.

-If you would like to discuss which vision correction options that might work for you, contact The Eye Associates or call 1-866-865-2020 for an appointment.
+If you would like to discuss which vision correction options that might work for you, contact The Eye Associates or call 1-866-865-2020 for FREE screening.